-MEMBER STATE AT, BE, IE, DK, BG, HU, ES, FI, HR, SE, MT, SK, LU, CZ, RO, IT, FR, EL, EE, NL, PL, LV, DE AT, BE, IE, DK, BG, HU, ES, FI, HR, SE, MT, SK, LU, CZ, RO, IT, FR, EL, EE, NL, PL, LV, DE COMMISSION PROPOSAL Drafting Comments unaffected.
-DE (Drafting): [].
-When determining whether a specific item of content complies with the terms and conditions, account should be taken of the freedom of expression and information, including the freedom and pluralism of the media, and the freedom of the arts and sciences.
-The expression of radical, polemic or controversial views in the public debate on sensitive political questions should not generally be considered inadmissible.
+MEMBER STATE AT, BE, IE, DK, BG, HU, ES, FI, HR, SE, MT, SK, LU, CZ, RO, IT, FR, EL, EE, NL, PL, LV AT, BE, IE, DK, BG, HU, ES, FI, HR, SE, MT, SK, LU, CZ, RO, IT, FR, EL, EE, NL, PL, LV COMMISSION PROPOSAL Drafting Comments unaffected.
 (39) To ensure an adequate level of transparency and accountability, providers of intermediary services should annually report, in accordance with the harmonised requirements contained in this Regulation, on the content moderation they engage in, including the measures taken as a result of the application and enforcement of their terms and conditions.
 However, so as to avoid disproportionate burdens, those transparency reporting obligations should not apply to providers that are micro- or small enterprises as defined in Commission Recommendation 2003/361/EC.
 2 DK (Comments): The recital could advantageously address where such reports should be published.
 LV (Comments): The production and publication of annual transparency reports imposes additional administrative burdens on intermediary service providers, and it is important to stipulate in Article 13 the purpose of such transparency reports.
-At least recital 39 needs to further explain why such a requirement has been introduced and how the authorities will be able
+At least recital 39 needs to further explain why such a requirement has been introduced and how the authorities will be able to use these transparency reports in the performance of their duties.
+In addition, it should be made clear where such a transparency report is published and how authorities and end-users will be able to access it.
+(40) Providers of hosting services play a particularly important role in tackling illegal content online, as they store information AT (Drafting): (40) Providers of hosting services play a particularly important role [].
+It is important AT (Comments): It should be clarified that the absence of an element does not automatically exclude the